 Campsite fees can cost up to several thousand yen a night.
 However, free and low-cost sites can also be found, which cuts your costs while traveling in this expensive country.

 If you want to avoid fees and stay close to the city, you can try urban camping.
 This allows you to park a camper or pitch a tent anywhere (usually up to 24 hours) in both public and residential areas.
 Try to pick a more discreet area so as not to be bothered, keep noise to a minimum, leave early the next day and don’t camp in the same spot for more than one night.

 When to Book Your Trip

 Camping in Japan is popular during summer months (July through August) and on weekends, so early reservations are recommended.
 Note that many campgrounds are closed in winter.
 When making reservations, be sure to ask for the check-in and check-out times.
-If you want to karaoke or bring a pet, check with the campground first.

 Where to Camp